risingwavelabs/risingwave-tutorials/docs/start/postgres.md

 Follow these steps to install PostgreSQL on your system:
 ## Step 1: Update Your Package Lists (Linux)

-If you're using a Linux-based system, it's a good practice to update your package lists to ensure you're installing the latest version of PostgreSQL.
+If you're using a Linux-based system, it's a good practice to update your package lists to ensure you are installing the latest version of PostgreSQL.
 Open your terminal and run:

 ```shell
 sudo apt update